CrayLabs/SmartSim/doc/overview.rst

 For the above reasons, we decided to create our own client libraries that would loosely integrate with the IL and tightly integrate with the simulations themselves.
-The client libraries allow users to stream their data out of their simulations, and recieve that data in an environment and data format that is more suited for the type of analytical and processing workflows done for machine learning.
+The client libraries allow users to stream their data out of their simulations, and receive that data in an environment and data format that is more suited for the type of analytical and processing workflows done for machine learning.
 A user of the SmartSim clients can decide where in their model data is to be communicated without changing